Canadian poetry: Beginnings

 The earliest works of poetry, mainly written by visitors, described the new territories in optimistic terms, mainly targeted at a European audience.
 One of the first works was Robert Hayman's Quodlibets, composed in Newfoundland and published in 1628.

 With the growth of English language communities near the end of the 18th century, poetry aimed at local readers began to appear in local newspapers.
 These writings were mainly intended to reflect the prevailing cultural values of the time and were modeled after English poetry of the same period.

 Oliver Goldsmith's long poem The Rising Village appeared in 1825.
 It was a response to The Deserted Village by his namesake and great-uncle Oliver Goldsmith.

 In the first half of the 19th century, poetic works began to reflect local subjects.
 Acadia by Joseph Howe and The Saint Lawrence and the Saguenay by Charles Sangster are examples of this trend.
 Early nationalistic verses were composed by writers including Thomas D'Arcy McGee.
 Many "regional" poets also espoused the British political and aesthetic jingoism of the period.
 For example, High Tory loyalist & occasional poet Thomas H. Higginson of Vankleek Hill, Ontario, produced paeans to Sir Francis Bond Head (Wm.
 Lyon Mackenzie's opponent) and the British war effort in the Crimea (such as Sonnet to Florence Nightingale and others), while producing some interesting nature verse exemplifying the all-pervasive influence of Wordsworth's view of nature and the sublime.

 In 1857, Charles Heavysege attracted international (British and American) attention for his verse drama Mari na de Saul.

 Confederation

 The first book of poetry published in Canada following the formation of the new Dominion of Canada in 1867 was Dreamland by Charles Mair (1868).

 A group of poets now known as the "Confederation Poets", including Charles G. D. Roberts, Archibald Lampman, Bliss Carman, Duncan Campbell Scott, and William Wilfred Campbell, came to prominence in the 1880s and 1890s.
 Choosing the world of nature as their inspiration, their work was drawn from their own experiences and, at its best, written in their own tones.
-Isabella Valancy Crawford, Frederick George Scott, and Francis Sherman are also sometimes associated with this group.
+Isabella Valancy Crawford, Frederick George Scott, Francis Sherman, and Annie Campbell Huestis are also sometimes associated with this group.

 During this period, E. Pauline Johnson and William Henry Drummond were writing popular poetry - Johnson's based on her part-Mohawk heritage, and Drummond, the Poet of the Habitant, writing dialect verse.